Path-Check/safeplaces-ct-frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn run yarn run a11y-check`

+Runs the current accessibility tests in `/ally-tests/index.js.
+This file will have to be updates whenever new routes are created.
+Requires `PA11Y_LOGIN_EMAIL` and `PA11Y_LOGIN_PASSWORD`
+The script will output accessibility errors to the console and also generate html files with the error lists in `/ally-tests/errors.
+Corresponding screenshots of the pages with errors will be generated in `/ally-tests/screenshots.

 ### `yarn build`